AdaCore/gnatstudio/docs/users_guide/projects.rst

        for External ("BUILD") use "Debug";
    end BuildAll;

-Loading an aggregate project in GPS has a few impacts on the interface:
+GPS helps you use aggregate projects in the following ways:

 * Since a source file can now belong to several projects, each editor is associated with a specific project.
-So if you work on the :file:`common.ads` file, you might end up with two editors, one for :file:`common.ads` in the context of :file:`projectA.gpr`, and the other in the context of :file:`projectB.gpr`.
-The project is used in particular when doing cross-reference queries, since a "with C;" in :file:`common.ads` could point to different files depending on which project owns that editor.
+If the :file:`common.ads` file is part of multiple projects, you may end up with two editors, one for :file:`common.ads` in the context of :file:`projectA.gpr`, and the other in the context of :file:`projectB.gpr`.
+The project matters when doing cross-reference queries, since a :code:`with C;` in :file:`common.ads` could point to different files depending on which project owns that editor.

-  To help with this, GPS will show the name of the project in the notebook tabs.
+  To help with this, GPS shows the name of the project in the notebook tabs.

-* The omni-search (at the top-right corner of the GPS window) might list the files several times, once per project that owns it.
-So you should be select the right one.
+* The omni-search (at the top-right corner of the GPS window) may list the a file several times, once per each project that owns it.
+So you need to select the one you are interested in.

-* After you do a cross-reference (like "goto declaration"), the newly opened editor will have automatically selected the right project.
+* After you perform a cross-reference (:menuselection:`Navigate --> Goto
+  declaration`), the newly opened editor automatically selects the proper project.

 Disabling Editing of the Project File
 =====================================